 Working together to combat community health problems and disparities in care

 The University of Texas System Board of Regents has approved plans to create a School of Public Health, a collaboration between The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, and The University of Texas at San Antonio (UTSA).
-The new graduate school will provide academic instruction relevant to public health and serve as a focus of research activities directed toward community health problems, as it maintains and grows relationships with all entities interested in public health.
+The new school will provide academic instruction relevant to public health and serve as a focus of research activities directed toward community health problems, as it maintains and grows relationships with all entities interested in public health.

 jobs will be added specifically to support the UT School of Public Health San Antonio

 is estimated to be generated by the school's academic and research missions

 will be supported by the school's programs within the next five years

 UT Health San Antonio and UTSA offer collective strengths to serve as a strong foundation for advancing public health education and service to South Texas.
 Building on efforts to advance community health and wellness, both institutions share a rich and collaborative history in meeting the unique health needs of the region’s diverse population.

 Subscribe to our Newsletter

 Vasan Ramachandran, MD, inaugural dean of The University of Texas School of Public Health San Antonio